Code of Conduct for the Equine Podiatry Association (UK)

 - Where the Association has not expressed a view, a Member must not substitute their own personal view for that of the Association.

-- If a Member’s personal view differs from that of the Association they should make this clear, including the Association’s viewpoint for comparison if appropriate.
+- If a Member’s personal view differs from that of the Association they should make this clear when publicly expressing that view.

 - Full Members may use the letters MEPA(UK) after their name and are entitled to use the EPA logo, but must be aware that in doing so they are responsible for upholding the reputation of the Association.